Great Resources to Learn Videography and Motion Design Without a Degree

 Here's an essential guide on learning some basics about stepping out into the world of freelance.
 It is focused on a motion designer's journey, but it's applicable to anyone freelancing in any industry.
 While reading this book, I learned some tricks on staying organized and garnering new business, along with pricing and networking.
 It's a valuable read and presented in a fun and engaging way.

 This is the story of clothing mogul and entrepreneur Marc Ecko of Ecko Clothing and Complex Media stardom.
 The chapters fly by as you read about his upbringing, creative style, successes, and struggles.
 A cool touch with the book is that they break up the pages with artwork and anecdotes.
 It is nice to have that as you're burning through the pages to learn more about Marc's story, and once you are done, you will have a better picture of how to take your creative passions and take a chance and form a business around it.
+You will also take away learning the importance of adapting your business to keep up with the constantly changing times, which is insanely relevant in the video and motion industries.

 The value here is more for inspiration and visual re-enforcement of what it takes to be a filmmaker, rather than truly learning fundamentals.
 These accounts give BTS sneak peeks of relevant Hollywood productions and commercial shoots, along with DIY tools and techniques to keep in your back pocket: